President Trump congratulates UFC for restarting sports

 Without fans, sounds that usually would be muted or completely drowned out filled the empty arena.
 Every kick, punch, grunt and step inside the octagon echoed.
 Commentators and camera clicks could be heard across the way.
 Coaching tips and exchanges were prevalent, often R-rated and even comical at times.

-“I don’t like people anyway,” said Ryan “Superman” Spann (18-5), who extended his winning streak to eight fights by beating veteran Sam Alvey (33-14) in a split decision.
+“I don’t like people anyway,” said Ryan “Superman” Spann, who got a victory in the opening bout.
 “It’s fine.
 It was nothing.
 The world is my audience.”

 More AP sports: https://apnews.com/tag/apf-sports and https://twitter.com/AP_Sports